Creating positive learning habits... early on.

 Throughout the journey of self-exploration, learning about respectful relationships and social skills, participants begin to apply their new knowledge.
 Every application of learning is celebrated as an achievement towards their own personal goals.

-We hold our communities that we deliver Shine in at heart.
+We hold our communities that we deliver SHIMMER and SHINE in at heart.
 Our Facilitators seek opportunities for the students to volunteer their time as a group to build teamwork and apply their learning in a relevant way.
 We also invite guest speakers from the community to give us information so the students know how to access help from within their local area.

 What we cover